intmus/intas19-20/forum/help.md

 ---
 layout: page
-title: IBMT Forum Help
+title: Aural Skills Forum Help
 ---

-The [IBMT forum]({{ site.baseurl }}/forum/index.html) is added to this site using the [Disqus](https://disqus.com/) community platform service.
+The [Aural Skills forum]({{ site.baseurl }}/forum/index.html) is added to this site using the [Disqus](https://disqus.com/) community platform service.
-This is a public forum intended to help students learn, communicate, and collaborate around IBMT.
+This is a public forum intended to help students learn, communicate, and collaborate around Integrated Musicianship.

 Get started by logging into [Disqus](https://disqus.com/) using a Facebook, Twitter, Google, or Disqus account.
 In this setting, it is often better to use a professional account to keep your academic discussion separate from your personal social media.